AndBetter/Mountain_Aquifers/input_raster/readme.txt

-The raster include:
+The folder includes the 2 input rasters:
 - digital elevation model of the study catchment (DEM_Maso_100m.tif)
-- binary mask identifying the extension of the catchment (CR_Maso_100m.tif)
+- binary mask identifying the extent of the catchment (CR_Maso_100m.tif)